Migration, Prostitution, and Human Trafficking

-Migration, Prostitution, and Human Trafficking examines the nature, magnitude, and gravity of prostitution and sex trafficking—and the relationship between them—in contemporary China.
-By researching the backgrounds, circumstances, and other factors that drive Chinese women to migrate to Shenzhen, China, Liu hopes to shed light on the underlying reasons for their entry into the sex industry.
-She details Chinese legislation and governmental practices for dealing with human trafficking and prostitution.
-Liu argues that the Chinese government is not aware of the severity of this problem due to lack of information.
+Migration, Prostitution, and Human Trafficking examines the nature, magnitude, and gravity of prostitution and sex trafficking—and the relationship between them—in Shenzhen, China.
+By researching the factors that drive Chinese women to migrate to cities, Min Liu hopes to shed light on the underlying reasons for their entry into the sex industry and the Chinese government’s lackadaisical response.

-The author begins by examining the historical roots of prostitution in China and provides the theoretical framework and historical background for the topic.
+The author begins by examining the historical roots of prostitution in China, providing the theoretical framework and historical background for the topic.
 She then explores the methodology of the study conducted—in-depth interviews, statistics, government documents, and personal observation.
-Data collected examines the lives of individual women before they became involved in prostitution and after.
-And finally, she discusses prostitution laws in China and draws conclusions about motivations for human trafficking—both from the perspective of the trafficker and the victim.
+Collected data examines the lives of individual women before and after they became involved in prostitution.
+And finally, Liu discusses prostitution laws in China and the motivations for human trafficking from the perspective of the trafficker and the victim.

 —Criminal Law and Criminal Justice Books